jeffbowman/ansible-dev-provision/README.md

 ### Optional Services

-This is the current list of optional services and the flags needed to be provided in the `--extra-vars`.
-All options default to `no`, so will not be installed by default.
+This is the current list of optional services.
+To use them, the playbook reference as an inline shell provisioner (see above for exmaple) to your Vagrantfile.

 Service | Install Flag Name
 ------- | -----------------
-Elasticsearch | `installElasticsearch`
+Elasticsearch | /vagrant/provision-files/provision-elasticsearch.yml
-Kibana (web front end and search tool for Elastic search) | `installKibana` RabbitMQ (fast AMQP Message broker) | `installRabbitMQ`
+Kibana (web front end and search tool for Elastic search) | /vagrant/provision-files/provision-kibana.yml RabbitMQ (fast AMQP Message broker) | /vagrant/provision-files/provision-rabbitmq.yml

 ## License